Isotope imaging

 Waiting times

-• Fast Tracks within 2 weeks
+• Fast Track within 2 weeks

-• Non urgent within 6 weeks
+• Non-urgent within 6 weeks